-OUT OF AFRICA THEORY AND THE MIGRATION(S) OF EARLY MODERN HUMANS
+OUT OF AFRICA AND THEORIES ABOUT EARLY MODERN HUMAN MIGRATIONS

 There are various theories describing how migration patterns played a part in the development of early humans.
 The traditional, widely-accepted "Single Origin, Out of Africa Theory" of human evolution posits that: 1) earliest hominids evolved in Africa; 2) Australopithecus species evolved into Homo species in Africa; 3) early Homo species migrated to Asia and the Old World from Africa between a million and two million years ago; and 4) Homo sapiens also evolved in Africa and migrated outward from there.